andrewphm/slacker/README.md

 - Add more client-side validation for the sign up form.
 Ensuring the passwords match, use Regex to validate inputs, etc.
 - Add alerts when sign in data is invalid.
 Currently the server will send back a 400 status code but nothing on the front-end pops up.
 - Styling and responsiveness
+- Use React useContext hook to pass props instead of prop drilling.

 ## Available Scripts